serverdensity/sd-agent-core-plugins/postfix/README.md

                 List of users who are authorized to view the queue.

-[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to start sending Postfix metrics to Datadog.
+Restart the Agent to start sending Postfix metrics to Server Density.

 ### Validation